ijc8/ijc8.github.io/projects.md

 ![More spook-o-meter]({{ site.baseurl }}/images/spook-o-meter2.jpg "Highly.
 Qualified.")

-_A highly-qualified paranormal research takes a reading._
+_A highly-qualified paranormal researcher takes a reading._

 ### What's in the box?
 ![Spook-o-meter internals]({{ site.baseurl }}/images/spook-o-meter3.jpg "Only the most advanced components.")